 Since charging a security deposit is optional, adding it to your listing may elicit more questions from potential guests.
 You will have to invest more time in explaining how your security deposit policy works and what it means for your guests.
 As a result, the booking process can end up seeming more complicated, making travelers less likely to book.

 Charging a security deposit makes some hosts appear as if they are less trusting of their guests.
-This is due to the fact that hosts aren’t required to set an Airbnb security deposit.
+This is because hosts aren’t required to set a security deposit for their properties.
 An Airbnb host reported that she has a regular guest who won’t book with hosts who charge security deposits.

 The guest says that she wants the host to trust that she will leave the place clean and free of damage.
 According to her, a host who charges an Airbnb security deposit is picky and looking for a way to claim it as an extra source of revenue.

-Although Airbnb’s official help pages state that guests are not charged for the security deposit unless a claim has been made, some guests are saying otherwise.
+Airbnb’s official help pages state that guests are not charged for the security deposit unless a host submits a claim.
+Some guests are saying otherwise, however.
 Several people have reported that Airbnb has created pending charges for their payment method for a security deposit.
 This gives hosts a bad reputation since it seems that they’ve given false information to their guests.

 Having a security deposit in place doesn’t prevent court proceedings.
-Some hosts may still be forced to take guests to court if neither the Airbnb Host Guarantee nor the amount they charged for an Airbnb security deposit fully covers the repair or replacement expenses.
+Some hosts may still have to take guests to court if neither Airbnb’s Host Guarantee nor the security deposit amount covers the cost of damages.

-Although adding a security deposit to your listing sounds like the right thing to do, you must take all this into account when deciding if it is the best option for your vacation rental business.
-Reviewing both the positives and negatives of having an Airbnb security deposit in place can help you get a better understanding of how beneficial, or not, it can be for you.
+Although adding a security deposit to your listing sounds like the right thing to do, you must take all this into account before making a decision.
+Reviewing the positives and negatives of having an Airbnb security deposit can help you decide if it’s right for your rental business.

 To figure out the best approach to ensuring that your property is well protected, consult with your insurance agent.
 That way you will be sure that you’ve made the right decision and that you have adequate coverage.